evanw/skew/docs/language.md

 ## Asserts

-Asserts are currently implemented using a special assert statment.
+Asserts are currently implemented using a special assert statement.
 They are compiled away into nothing when turned off, so make sure the condition has no side effects.

 ```
 void signup(DB db, User user) {